ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Mirja: I was responding to Paul on do we need this category

-Ekr: Chat on implications of 3.0 and Eric made an assesment - on level setting, all IETF standards are followed and if you don't you're a jerk; implication is that no matter what we say in 3.0, if you don't do, you are a jerk - we will see regulatory requirements that will support this 3.0.
+Ekr: Chat on implications of 3.0 and Eric made an assessment - on level setting, all IETF standards are followed and if you don't you're a jerk; implication is that no matter what we say in 3.0, if you don't do, you are a jerk - we will see regulatory requirements that will support this 3.0.

-Suresh: 3.2 was added because without this people will be bamboozeled adding things they don't need.
+Suresh: 3.2 was added because without this people will be bamboozled adding things they don't need.
 If you wanna take it out, we can have a discussion.
 We shouldn't loop over it.
 I agree it doesn't make a diff for me but some, i.e. civil society, were complaining.

 Ekr: I'm not advocating pro/against 3.2, what I hear no disclaimer we put in there will be effective

 Eren: this debate is not about 3.2 - it's useful as far as we go, if someone has an obligation to do, they'll do.
 This is just level setting. the real debate is the high level top category.
 The reason some objectify is that 3.2 is the safety mechanism that is too broad.
 We need to be careful about the mechanisms were we enforce preferences.

-Martin: there is a lot of criticism and not a lot of leaning forward, what we are looking forward to give us some alternative. we tried to do what you describe and the reason why we are doing preferenaces and not control is because we cannot capture those exceptions.
+Martin: there is a lot of criticism and not a lot of leaning forward, what we are looking forward to give us some alternative. we tried to do what you describe and the reason why we are doing preferences and not control is because we cannot capture those exceptions.

 Mark: fundamental issue is whether we need a top level category - what does it really mean to "not use my content for AI at all".
 AI is just a technology, not a purpose.